GVSU-CIS371/sample-code/README.md

-# Shopping Cart Vue 3 + TypeScript + Pinia Example
+# Sample Codes for CIS 371

-Welcome to the sample code for shopping cart application using Vue 3, TypeScript, and Pinia.
+Welcome to the sample code repository for the GVSU CIS 371 Web Application Course.
+You can access the course website [here](https://gvsu-cis371.github.io/syllabus.html).

 ## Getting Started